 Spencer, IN 47460

-Upcoming Events at McCormick's Creek State Park
+McCormick’s Creek State Park advisories

 Explore the spectacular limestone canyon, flowing creek, and scenic waterfalls that highlight Indiana’s first state park.
 Hike trails featuring diverse forest trees, spicebush, and native wildflowers, including a trail through Wolf Cave Nature Preserve and an accessible trail at the recently renovated nature center.
 Experience history as you climb the fire tower, use shelter houses or cross the stone arch bridge created by the Civilian Conservation Corps, or examine the historic Statehouse Quarry near White River, which furnished limestone used for the Indianapolis Statehouse.
 Relax in the lobby of Canyon Inn, open to all park visitors, or watch birds from the dining room porch.
 Catch cultural events such as concerts in the park amphitheater or attend the several special events hosted annually at the park.
 McCormick’s Creek State Park offers active enjoyment through all seasons of the year.

 During the summer, pool hours may change because of weather and staffing.
 Please contact the property office for exact times before your visit.

 - Hiking trails

 - Saddle barn (info PDF) and trail rides 812-829-8848

 - Tennis courts